mikesvoboda/jackson/docs/legal_filings/complaint_georgia_power.md

 ### **F. Suspicious Coordination with Surveyor to Establish Easement Rights**

-**25.** Upon information and belief, Georgia Power coordinated with or pressured Ironstone Surveying, Inc. to return to the Property to place a termination pin establishing the Guinn Drive easement path in a manner favorable to Georgia Power's interests.

-**26.** Professional surveyors do not typically return to perform additional unpaid field work after completing and delivering a survey unless compelled by external circumstances or coordination.

-**27.** The suspicious timing of Ironstone's second site visit - after the initial survey showed no easement termination - followed by the sudden placement of a pin marked as "IPF" (Iron Pin Found) suggests coordination designed to establish an easement path favorable to Georgia Power's access needs.
+**25.** Georgia Power had actual knowledge of the 1984 easement for thirty-seven years but failed to provide constructive notice to property owners, instead strategically timing their assertion of rights to maximum disadvantage.

+**26.** Despite knowing about the easement since 1984, Georgia Power remained silent during the property sale process and initial survey work, allowing Plaintiffs to purchase the property and obtain a defective survey.

+**27.** On May 11, 2022, Georgia Power sent a pressure letter asserting easement rights, strategically timed after Ironstone's survey was complete but after Ironstone had admitted to incomplete research and survey defects.

+**28.** Georgia Power's timing was calculated to pressure Ironstone into revising their survey to favor Georgia Power's interests, as evidenced by Ironstone's sudden "discovery" of documentation and survey revision just 16 days after Georgia Power's pressure letter.

-**28.** Georgia Power had the strongest motivation to ensure the easement termination was established, as they claimed it was "the only means by which Georgia Power's fee-owned parcels currently have access to a public road."
+**29.** Georgia Power had the strongest motivation to ensure the easement termination was established, as they claimed it was "the only means by which Georgia Power's fee-owned parcels currently have access to a public road."

-**29.** Upon information and belief, Georgia Power's coordination with Ironstone in creating fraudulent survey documentation makes Georgia Power jointly liable for the surveyor's professional malpractice and fraud.
+**30.** Georgia Power's strategic timing and pressure campaign interfered with the professional surveyor-client relationship and contributed to fraudulent survey documentation, making Georgia Power jointly liable for all resulting damages.

 ### **G. Damages and Property Rights Interference**